Donald Trump’s Hands Really Are As Small As McDonald’s Twitter Claims

 — Justin Kiggins (@neuromusic) August 3, 2016

 What do you think?
-Is this the definitive proof that America has been waiting for with regard to Donald Trump’s tiny hands?
+Is this the definitive proof that America has been waiting for about Donald Trump’s tiny hands?

 [Featured Image by Susan Walsh/AP Images]